Tag team championships in WWE: World Tag Team Championship (1971–2010)

+Shawn Michaels and Diesel (left) with the championship's longest-serving design during its tenure as the WWF World Tag Team Championship, and The Hardy Boyz (right) with the title's final design before its retirement as the World Tag Team Championship in 2010.

 The original World Tag Team Championship was the third men's tag team title to be contested in WWE, however, it was the first world tag team championship to be established by the company.
 After the company lost the WWWF International Tag Team Championship, the WWWF established the WWWF World Tag Team Championship in 1971 and the inaugural champions were the team of Luke Graham and Tarzan Tyler.
 In 1979, the promotion became the World Wrestling Federation (WWF) and the tag titles were renamed the WWF Tag Team Championship until 1983 when they became the WWF World Tag Team Championship.

 After WWF's initial brand extension in the spring of 2002 and the renaming of the company as World Wrestling Entertainment (WWE), the tag titles became the WWE Tag Team Championship and champions Billy and Chuck were drafted to the SmackDown brand.
 That summer, however, The Un-Americans (Christian and Lance Storm) would win the championship and shortly thereafter transfer it to the Raw brand where it was later renamed the World Tag Team Championship.
 SmackDown subsequently established their own WWE Tag Team Championship.
 After several years, in April 2009, the titles would be unified as the Unified WWE Tag Team Championship, but both titles remained independently active.
 The champions defended the unified title across all brands until the World Tag Team Championship was formally decommissioned in August 2010 in favor of continuing the lineage of the newer WWE Tag Team Championship, which dropped the "unified" moniker.
 The final World Tag Team Champions were The Hart Dynasty (Tyson Kidd and David Hart Smith), who continued on as the WWE Tag Team Champions.